Jason4681/youtube-world-app/README.md

 [Try the live demo](https://world-603b9.firebaseapp.com/)

 Features:
--Optimized for both browser and mobile use!
+- Optimized for both browser and mobile use!
--Easy continent selector with interactive world map
+- Easy continent selector with interactive world map
--6 continents and over 30 countries supported!
+- 6 continents and over 30 countries supported!
--Top 10 trending youtube videos from each country -Built in video player
+- Top 10 trending youtube videos from each country
+- Built in video player

 Development Details:
--Built using ReactJS
+- Built using ReactJS
--Redux for state management
+- Redux for state management
--CSS modules for styling
+- CSS modules for styling
--Utilizes data received from Youtube's V3 API -Firebase for deployment
+- Utilizes data received from Youtube's V3 API
+- Firebase for deployment